iTwin/bis-schemas/Domains/Core/BisCore.remarks.md

 ### ClassHasHandler

 Applied to an ECClass to indicate that a C++ subclass of DgnDomain::Handler will supply behavior for it at run-time.
+This custom attribute may only be used by BisCore or other core schemas.
+Other schemas should use the SchemaHasBehavior instead.
+It must be applied to any ECClass if the application/domain registers a Handler for that ECClass.
+It should not be applied to any other ECClass.
+It is an error to call RegisterHandler() with a handler for an ECClass that lacks this custom attribute.

 ### ISubModeledElement